pipefunc/pipefunc/docs/source/faq.md

 Missing something or is something unclear?
 Please [open an issue](https://github.com/pipefunc/pipefunc/issues/new)!

-## How is this different from Dask, AiiDA, Luigi, Prefect, Kedro, Apache Airflow, etc.?
+## How is this different from Dask, AiiDA, Luigi, Prefect, Kedro, Apache Airflow, Snakemake, etc.?

 pipefunc fills a unique niche in the Python workflow ecosystem.